blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/monsters/monstrosity.md

 # Monstrosity

+## Gargoyle
+A creature which shifts between statue and animate forms.
+Made completely of stone, but is alive.

+`Gargoyle, Size: small, HP: 16(2d8), AC: 16, Speed: 30ft [16,14,12,10, 12, 3], Claw +5 2d4+3 slashing`

 ## Tentacle beast
 A mass of writhing tentacles with a pod of flesh in the center featuring a beaked mouth.
 The tentacles have poison barbs, and when cooked and smoked are a staple in the tunnels for rations.